Lac-Mégantic rail disaster: Derailment and explosion

 Just before the derailment, witnesses recalled observing the train passing through the crossing at an excessive speed with no locomotive lights, "infernal" noise and sparks being emitted from the wheels.
 It was also stated by witnesses that since the train was going so fast, the flashing lights or bells on the crossing signals did not activate.
 Gilles Fluet, a Musi-Café patron who was leaving the site just before the derailment, said the wheels were emitting much white smoke.
 The runaway train passed 50 m behind him moving at highway speed.
 Travelling with no signals, the train jumped the track, sending a river of burning oil into the lake.
 "It was moving at a hellish speed ... no lights, no signals, nothing at all.
 There was no warning.
 It was a black blob that came out of nowhere.
 I realized they were oil tankers and they were going to blow up, so I yelled that to my friends and I got out of there.
 If we had stayed where we were, we would have been roasted."

 The unmanned train derailed in downtown Lac-Mégantic at 01:14, in an area near the level crossing where the rail line crosses Frontenac Street, the town's main street.
 This location is approximately 600 m northwest of the railway bridge over the Chaudière River and is also immediately north of the town's central business district.

 People on the terrace at Musi-Café—a bar located next to the centre of the explosions—saw the tank cars leave the track and fled as a blanket of oil generated a ball of fire three times the height of the downtown buildings.
 Between four and six explosions were reported initially as tank cars ruptured and crude oil escaped along the train's trajectory.
 Heat from the fires was felt as far as 2 km away.
 People jumped from the third floor of buildings in the central business district to escape the fire.
 As the blazing oil flowed over the ground, it entered the town's storm sewer and emerged as huge fires towering from other storm sewer drains, manholes, and even chimneys and basements of buildings in the area.

 The Musi-Café tavern owner says that some employees and patrons felt the tremors of the train and thought it was an earthquake.
 They went out and started running.
 Other patrons and employees told some survivors that the tremors were an earthquake and that it would be better to stay under a table.
 Of those who went out, not all survived.
 Some were not able to outrun a "tsunami of fire".
+No boiling-liquid expanding-vapour explosion (BLEVE) occurred, according to the official investigation report, as no fragments were projected from the damaged tank cars.